MartinHaeusler/LSM4K/README.md

 ### Compression

-Compression is another main pillar of ChronoStore.
+Compression is another main pillar of LSM4K.
 All LSM files utilize [Snappy](https://github.com/xerial/snappy-java) compression by default which offers a good balance between (de-)compression speed and file size.
 Employing compression allows for *